WenFuLee/CS-766-Computer-Vision/index.md

 <div>
     <p align="justify">
     Take Fig7 as example.
 For each patch in A, we try to find a similar patch in B. In the fist step, we randomly match each patch in A with a patch in B. If we’re lucky, we may get some pairs already similar enough.
 Then, in the second step, we check if our neighbors can give us a better candidate patch.
 If it is, we just propagate this benefit, i.e., just update the patch.
-In the final step, we continue looking for a better patch in our neighborhood in order to get out of a local optimum.
+In the final step, we continue looking for a better patch in our neighborhood by random search in order to get out of a local optimum.
     </p>
 </div>